 It’s hard to believe it, but our 2018 summer season has come to a close.
-After our glorious though short time together, it’s now time for everyone at camp to say farewell to Rockbrook for another year.
+After our glorious though short time together, it’s now time for everyone at camp, all these great girls, to say farewell to Rockbrook for another year.

 It’s really been an amazing summer, one that I think everyone will remember fondly.
 We could try to measure it by counting rounds of ammunition shot at riflery, pounds of clay shaped into pottery vessels, or muffins consumed during our mid-morning break.
 But adding up the materials of camp seems superfluous.
 We could look at the Mermaid laps swum in the lake, horses ridden, or trips down the Nantahala River rafting, but that too would be an inadequate measure.
 Looking at all the friendship bracelets tied on wrists, or the songs sung in the dining hall together, or the skits performed as cabin groups, gets us a little closer because they represent the friendships formed and strengthened while at camp.